Chestnut Rail

 Interesting Facts About the Chestnut Rail

-- 4Unlike many other rail species, the Chestnut Rail does not migrate, staying in its coastal habitats year-round.
+• 2Unlike many birds, the Chestnut Rail does not migrate, remaining in its mangrove habitat year-round.

 Chestnut Rail Conservation Status